SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetAppWebPanels.md

 so.topic: reference
 ---

+# NSWebPanelEntity[] GetAppWebPanels()

 Get all web panels owned by your app; works in Online only, for registered Apps that send a valid ApplicationToken

 **Returns:** NSWebPanelEntity[]